FcoMelendez/TTE.project1/docs/installationguide.md

 Describe in this section each the steps that are required to install the TTE components showcased in the mid-term review demo.

-Some examples of typicall sub-sections that may be found here are
+Some examples of typicall sub-sections that may be found within this section are:

-#### Cloning the GitHub repository
+#### ++Installation Method 1: Cloning the GitHub repository++

 Clone the repository with the following command: